Lords & Company Worldwide Hold - GuruFocus.com

 About Lords

-Lords brand develops, produces, markets lifestyle apparel and natural health products through our eCommerce platform to B2B and B2C consumers in North America, South America and Europe utilizing its proprietary platform.
-Strong partnerships with fulfilment centres in Canada, US and Nicaragua allows Lords to increase its strong footprint in apparel, hemp and health & wellness product markets.
-Strategically positioned to capitalize on high-growth sectors of an engaged and loyal following with a trusted brand.
+The "Lords" brand develops, produces and markets lifestyle apparel and natural health products through our e-Commerce platform to retail, B2B and B2C, consumers in North America and Europe utilizing its proprietary direct-to-consumer platform.
+Through continuous strategic white labelling, Lords has a strong footprint in the nutraceutical product markets.

 ON BEHALF OF LORDS & COMPANY WORLDWIDE HOLDINGS INC.